Personal Protective Equipment (PPE) Guide

 May 9th 2017

 This short guide will help employers and workers understand personal protective equipment (PPE).
-We will help workplaces choose the right PPE, stay compliant, and maximize safety.
+We’ll outline how to choose the right PPE, stay compliant, and strengthen everyday workplace safety.

 Personal Protective Equipment (PPE) refers to wearable equipment that protects workers from workplace hazards.
-These hazards can include chemicals, dust and debris, potential impacts, sharp objects, loud noise, light radiation, and extreme temperatures.
-Some examples of PPE are gloves, safety goggles, ear plugs, hard hats, and protective footwear.
+These hazards can include chemicals, dust and debris, impacts, sharp objects, loud noise, light radiation, and extreme temperatures.
+Common examples of PPE include gloves, safety glasses and goggles, ear plugs, hard hats, and protective footwear.

 Performing a Hazard Assessment

-The hazard assessment is the first step to building a safe and compliant PPE program.
-The aim of the assessment is to identify every potential hazard in a workplace that would require the use of PPE.
-A walkthrough survey of the working area must be conducted, and potential hazards should be made into a list.
-OSHA recommends dividing the list into the following categories:
+A hazard assessment is the first step in building a safe, compliant PPE program.
+The goal is to identify every potential hazard in the workplace that could require PPE.
+Conduct a walkthrough survey of each work area and create a list of hazards observed.
+OSHA recommends organizing this list into categories such as:

 - Impact